UK Visa information

 - All applications must be made through Career Connect.
 If you already have an account, please sign on for more information and to apply.
 If you have not yet registered for a Career Connect account, please log-in using your single sign on (if you are a student) and complete your profile.
 If you are alumni or research staff, please contact the Reception team at email@example.com or 01865 274646 to set up your account.

-- The closing date for the current round of applications is 27th May.
-To apply please log on to Career Connect and search for vacancy 51454 (General) or 51455 (MBA).
+- The closing date for the current round of applications is 15th September.
+For further information and to apply please log on to Career Connect and search for vacancy 53557 (General) or 53558 (MBA)

 - Cover letter demonstrating:

 - Support needed and available from the university and elsewhere

 - Previous relevant experience in the service/product, as an entrepreneur, and in business

 - A description of your business and progress to date.
 Applications will be judged on the following selection criteria: